cloudsherpas-gdc/react-transform-boilerplate/README.md

 ## Usage

-Inside the repo folder, do `git archive master | tar -x -C project_path`
+Inside the repo folder, do `git archive vanilla | tar -x -C project_path`

 And then cd to `project_path` and do